-The Nissan TeRRA concept is scheduled to be unveiled at the 2012 Paris Motor Show on 27th September.
-The concept is a compact SUV powered be a hydrogen fuel cell with three electric motors providing power to all four wheels.
+The Nissan TeRRA concept was unveiled at the 2012 Paris Motor Show.
+The concept was a compact SUV powered by a hydrogen fuel cell with three electric motors providing power to all four wheels.

 The Nissan TeRRA concept builds on the company’s experience in manufacturing crossover vehicles like the Juke and Quashqai, as well as their more recent endeavours in developing electric cars like the Nissan LEAF.
 Although just a concept for now, the Nissan TeRRA concept is aimed at younger consumers who want a functional and flexible vehicle which also offers a modicum of off-road capability coupled with an eco-friendly drivetrain.